Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-52.md

 #### For developers

-By default, Plone uses `waitress` instead of `ZServer` as an HTTP server because `ZServer` will not be ported to Python 3.
+By default, Plone uses `waitress` instead of `ZServer` as an HTTP server because `ZServer` won't be ported to Python 3.
 Only when running on Python 2, you can still use `ZServer` by setting `wsgi = off` in the buildout part that configures the instance with `plone.recipe.zope2instance`.

 Some options that used to configure `ZServer` are no longer available in `plone.recipe.zope2instance` when running on `WSGI`.